sapo83/Scripts/Bash/README.md

 ### Bash scripts

-parallel.for.loop - run multiple instances of for loop
+parallel.for.loop.sh - run multiple instances of for loop